waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Goal:** Navigate Victory Road 2F to reach the ladder to Victory Road 3F.

 **Current Strategy:** The boulder puzzles on this floor are solved.
 I need to navigate from the entrance ladder (1, 9) to the exit ladder at (2, 2).
 After being stuck in a debugging loop, I am now trusting that my `generate_path_plan` tool is fixed and will use it to find the optimal route.
+- `hole`: A tile that a boulder can be pushed into, usually causing it to fall to a lower floor.
+The player can also walk into the hole after the boulder.